30-Year-Old Outfielder – Free Agent

 Aaron Cunningham Contract Information:

-Signed a minor league contract with the Cubs in November 2013.
+Signed a minor league contract with the Diamondbacks in September 2014.

 To instantly reveal our fantasy analysis of every player – including Aaron Cunningham – simply subscribe now.